taosdata/TDengine/docs/en/12-taos-sql/14-stream.md

     [window_clause]
 ```

 Session windows, state windows, and sliding windows are supported.
 When you configure a session or state window for a supertable, you must use PARTITION BY TBNAME.
+If the source table has a composite primary key, state windows, event windows, and count windows are not supported.

 Subtable Clause defines the naming rules of auto-created subtable, you can see more details in below part: Partitions of Stream.